haiyanghee/dwm-haiyang/README.md

 - focus adjacent tag (added my own code so i can move the windows circular)
 - alpha-fixborders  (because I can't make alpha working, so I just used the fix borders patch)
 - zoomswap
+- decoration hints (tbh idk what this really does)

 ## Patch issues